Self-Packing Guide for Overseas Moving

 - Pack heavier items like books or files in smaller thick book boxes and dont overpack heavy items into large boxes.

-- Consider Special Items: For valuable or delicate items such as artwork, antiques, or electronics, consider seeking professional packing assistance or investing in specialized packing materials to
+- Consider Special Items: For valuable or delicate items such as artwork, antiques, or electronics, consider seeking professional packing assistance or investing in

-ensure their safe transportation.
+specialized packing materials to ensure their safe transportation.

 - Take Inventory and Photos: Before sealing each box, create an inventory list and take photos of the contents.
-This will help with unpacking and serve as documentation for insurance purposes.
+This will help with unpacking and serve as documentation

 - Label and Document: Clearly mark boxes with your name, destination address, and contact information.
-Keep a separate document or spreadsheet with box numbers and their corresponding contents for
+Keep a separate document or spreadsheet with box numbers and

-easy reference.
+their corresponding contents for easy reference.

 - Plan for Customs: Research any required customs forms or documents specific to your destination country.
-Ensure you have all necessary paperwork properly completed and easily accessible for
+Ensure you have all necessary paperwork properly completed

-customs inspections.
+and easily accessible for customs inspections.

 - Shipping Arrangements: Once you have packed your belongings, contact East Coast Shipping to make shipping arrangements.
-We will guide you through the process and assist with the necessary
+We will guide you through the process and

 Remember, self-packing requires careful planning and attention to detail.
-If you have any questions or need further assistance, our team at East Coast Shipping is here to help.
+If you have any questions or need further assistance, our team at East Coast Shipping is here

 For self-packing customers, it's essential to provide a clear list of items that require special attention or are restricted, such as lithium batteries.
-Here are some items to include in the
+Here are some

-warning for customers packing their own boxes:
+items to include in the warning for customers packing their own boxes:

 1. Lithium Batteries

 - Devices containing lithium-ion or lithium-metal batteries, such as laptops, smartphones, power tools, and electric scooters, need to be declared.
-Many countries have strict regulations for
+Many countries have

-transporting these items due to the risk of fire.
+strict regulations for transporting these items due to the risk of fire.

 2. Hazardous Materials